 Although results are very positive, research is inconclusive about the clinical benefits of binaural beat therapy, and it’s currently considered a semi-experimental self-help treatment.

-Sleep dentistry is also an option an anxiety-free dental experience, as well as hypnotherapy, meditation, and ‘dental spas’.
-Patient experience is the focus for these clinics, and they can include relaxation and massage therapies and chairs, paraffin wax hand treatments, aromatherapy, headphones, virtual reality glasses, overhead tvs and reflexology.
+Sleep dentistry is also an option for a dental anxiety free experience, as well as hypnotherapy, meditation, and ‘dental spas’.
+Patient experience is the focus for these clinics, and they can include relaxation techniques and massage therapies and chairs, paraffin wax hand treatments, aromatherapy, headphones, virtual reality glasses, overhead tvs and reflexology.

 Whatever it takes, it’s imperative for a healthy life to be able to regularly see your dentist: the one that you choose.
-Because more than their expertise, is their empathy and understanding of your fears, and their kind-natured strategies that make their chair so welcoming.
+Because more than their expertise, is their empathy and understanding of your fears and dental anxiety, and their kind-natured strategies that make their dental chair so welcoming.

 Note: All content and media on the Elevate Dental website and social media channels are created and published online for informational purposes only.
 It is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.